Spending bill helps retirees and boosts financial sector - ExBulletin

 Still, the latest legislation is a small step to help the millions of Americans who haven’t saved for retirement.

-US Census data shows that about half of Americans are saving for retirement.
+US Census data shows that about half of Americans save for their retirement.
 In 2020, 58% of working-age boomers had at least one type of retirement account, followed by 56% of Gen Xers, 49% of Millennials, and 7.7% of Gen Zers.

-Olivia Mitchell, a Wharton economist specializing in retirement savings, says the results of moving to Secure 2.0 can be felt most with workers at companies that match their employee contributions.
+Olivia Mitchell, a Wharton economist specializing in retirement savings, says the results of the move to Secure 2.0 can be felt most with workers at companies that match their employee contributions.

 She said research suggests that automatic enrollment may initially increase pension plan coverage, but participation may decline over time.

-Mitchell studied the first such state-based plan, OregonSaves, which self-enrolled workers whose companies did not have a retirement savings plan.
+Mitchell studied the first such state plan, OregonSaves, which automatically enrolled workers whose companies did not have a retirement savings plan.
 She found that only 36% of workers had a positive balance after one year.
 Less than half of those enrolled in the scheme were still contributing after one year.

 Still, she said, the fact remains that low-wage workers who change jobs are often a difficult target to reach through retirement savings schemes.